2017 Solar Eclipse

 The Cove Palisades State Park Campgrounds are FULL for the weekend

-The Cove expects a full and very busy campground for the entire weekend including the actual eclipse on Monday, August 21st.
+The Cove expects a full and very busy campground from Thursday, August 17 – Tuesday, August 22; including the actual eclipse on Monday, August 21st.
 Please plan ahead, come prepared with food, water and supplies.
-This event will occur during Central Oregon’s annual fire season; when fire conditions can be extreme and fire bans may be in affect – consider alternative cooking methods if you plan on cooking over a campfire.
-No tiki torches, candles or other open flames are allowed in the park.
-Traffic congestion is anticipated on local roadways so be prepared for prolonged travel times.
+This event will occur during Central Oregon’s annual fire season; fire conditions will be extreme and a fire ban will be in affect – consider alternative cooking methods if you plan on cooking.
+No charcoal, tiki torches, candles or other open flames are allowed in the park.
+Extreme traffic congestion is anticipated on local roadways so be prepared for prolonged travel times and long gas lines.

 Eye Safety – Is it safe to look at the sun?